ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 	\frac{\text{prevalence}_\text{iron responsive anemia}}{\text{prevalence}_\text{total anemia}}

 Where *prevalence_iron_responsive_anemia* and *prevalence_total_anemia* are
-equal to the severity-, age-, sex-, and location-specific prevalence summed across all iron responsive anemia and all total anemia sequela IDs, respectively; sequela IDs for each category are listed in the table below.
+equal to the severity-, age-, sex-, and location-specific prevalence (from COMO) summed across all iron responsive anemia and all total anemia sequela IDs, respectively; sequela IDs for each category are listed in the table below.

 .. list-table:: Sequela IDs